25 Small Inground Pool Ideas for All Budgets

 A retaining wall creates a perfect place to incorporate a cascade waterfall, but you can add a cascade to any side of the pool, with or without a retaining wall.
 You may also be able to customize the height of the waterfall.

-8. Add a Spa
+8. Add a Spa (Or Choose a Pool with One Built In!)

-Looking for a space to relax in your backyard?
-How about building a small inground pool with a spa for year-round enjoyment?
+If this is you, how about building a small inground pool with a spa for year-round enjoyment at home?
 If your spa is not integrated into your pool's design, you can always add one next to your pool and create a spillway between the two.

-We offer two spa add-ons.
+River Pools offers three spa add-ons.
 Check them out here!

 9. Install Ambient Lighting